 In which case, I challenge their leadership.

-By the way, I want to renew a bet that I'm I will bet my life's fortune against Al Gore's that what he predicts in 2030 will not happen.
+By the way, I want to renew a bet that I'm, I will bet my life's fortune against Al Gore's that what he predicts in 2030 will not happen.

-If he's so convinced, or if Laurie David or any of these other global warming advocates are so convinced that Manhattan's going to be flooded or whatever else they're predict, I'm offering them a chance to win huge amounts of money.
+If he's so convinced, or if Laurie David or any of these other global warming advocates are so convinced that Manhattan's going to be flooded or whatever else they're predicting, I'm offering them a chance to win huge amounts of money.

 If they're so convinced, and they're the ones out there preaching, literally preaching, telling us we have to alter our lifestyles.